 If you are ready to enter the world of professional dog training—or just want to see if this path is right for you—we’d love to hear from you.

-Successful graduates will be awarded the credential Certified Group Training Instructor.
+Successful graduates will be awarded the credential Certified Dog Training Instructor.

-CLICK HERE TO VIEW THE CERTIFIED GROUP TRAINING INSTRUCTOR COURSE GUIDE
+CLICK HERE TO VIEW THE CERTIFIED DOG TRAINING INSTRUCTOR COURSE GUIDE

 Beverley McKee, BA, CDBC, CPDT-KA